 "I'll clean up this place."
 Moody grunted.
 "I can't in good faith let you clean up the bodies of your friends."

 "I'll see if I can track Harry as Padfoot."
 Sirius sighed, tugging at his overlong hair.
 "Remus you need to get some rest."

-"No I don't, I'll go with you so you aren't locked up in the animal rescue centre again."
+"No I don't, I'll go with you so that you aren't locked up in the animal rescue centre again."

 The four men went their separate ways then, Sirius and Remus trying not to look at the bodies that their Harry had unintentionally killed while he was in the form of a werewolf with absolutely no control and no memory of what he had done.

 It had been a year since Harry had been bitten and turned into a werewolf before he had mauled his friends and family during the night.
 A full year in which he had struggled to survive in the meagre forests of Britain, hiding from everything.
 Civilisation, densely populated areas, sparse woodlands, other predators and sometimes larger prey animals too if he was feeling particularly weak.

 He was so frightened all of the time, his body ached right down to his bones from the painful, monthly transformations into a large wolf and then back into his thin, starved human body.
 He was getting better at remembering what he did as a wolf, but sometimes that was a curse that he'd rather not live with as he had killed another four people, all unsuspecting muggles, as his wolf hunted them for food when things got really difficult for him and he hadn't been able to eat anything else for weeks.

 No matter how much time had passed, he had gotten no closer to controlling his wolf form than he had that night in Grimmauld Place, the night that haunted his every waking hour and sent him screaming from sleep on most nights.